Hello there! Here are some rapid-fire facts to get to know me a little better.

-Traditional healing, herbal medicine, whole foods nutrition, energy medicine, mindful movement, meditation, and self-care strategy are the life-giving practices I know and trust.
-I have worked in the wellness industry for nearly a decade and in that time have witnessed the impact of natural healing not only in myself, but in the clients I have helped transform themselves through these modalities.
+Traditional healing, herbal medicine, whole foods nutrition, energy medicine, mindful movement, meditation, and individualized care strategies are the life-giving practices I know and trust.
+I have worked in the wellness industry for nearly a decade and in that time have witnessed the impact of natural healing not only in myself, but in the clients I have helped transform through these modalities.

-We all have an innate capacity to heal - it is our birthright and our Reality.
-We deserve to be vibrant, healthy, and fulfilled in this lifetime.
+We all have an innate capacity to heal, and we all deserve to be vibrant, healthy, and fulfilled in this lifetime.